Liverpool wins EPL title showdown against Man City

 Liverpool won a pulsating encounter against reigning champion Manchester City 3-1 at Anfield Sunday after a match full of goalmouth incident and yet another VAR controversy.

-The victory has left Jurgen Klopp's men nine points clear of City, who languish in fourth behind Leicester and Chelsea as well after 12 matches, and firmly on course to claim a first top-flight title in 30 years.
+The victory has left Jurgen Klopp's men nine points clear of City, languishing in fourth behind Leicester and Chelsea as well after 12 matches, with the Reds firmly on course to claim a first top-flight title in 30 years.

 European champion Liverpool did ride their luck and no more so than after five minutes as Bernardo Silva's cross was cleared with massive City appeals for a penalty for handball by Trent Alexander-Arnold.